v2ray/domain-list-community/README.md

 ## Announcement

 Due to a lack of members capable of code review, this repository has been moved to [v2fly/domain-list-community](https://github.com/v2fly/domain-list-community).
+This also means that the new repo can give permission to more member.

 From now on, this repo will only be used to release `dlc.dat`.
 Other matters (issue and pull request) will be handled at the new repository.